clover/codelab-remote-pay-cloud/README.md

     </div>
 ```

-`DOMContentLoaded` is a suitable hook for when we can fetch the device information of all Clover devices belonging to the merchant, and then create an `option` to be rendered in the DOM for each serial number.
-The `value` of the `option` will be the `deviceId`, which is the parameter we actually need to connect to the device.
-We'll add those `option`s to the `select` we just created.
+`DOMContentLoaded` is a suitable event for fetching the device information of all Clover devices belonging to the merchant.
+Once you have that information, create an `<option>` to be rendered in the DOM for each serial number.
+The `value` of each `<option>` will be the `deviceId`, which is the parameter needed to connect to the device.
+Add those `<option>`s to the `<select>` we just created.

-At the bottom of `events.js`:
+At the bottom of `public/events.js`:

 ```diff
   helloWorldKey.addEventListener("click", function() {